uikit/uikit-site/docs/pages/utility.md

 To expand all children of a container to the same height, regardless of their content – for example, inside a grid – add the `uk-height-match` attribute.

-**Note** Once grid columns extend to a width of 100%, their heights will no longer be matched.
+**Note** Only items in the same row will be matched.
+For example, once grid columns extend to a width of 100%, their heights will no longer be matched.
 This makes sense, for example, if they stack vertically in narrower viewports.

 ```html
 <div uk-height-match>